Skip to Main Content

 • Pollan, Omnivore’s Dilemma, 3.

 BIBLIOGRAPHY: Author's last name, first name.
 Book Title.
-City of Publication: Publisher, Year.
+Publisher, Year.

 • Pollan, Michael.
 The Omnivore’s Dilemma: A Natural History of Four Meals.
-New York: Penguin, 2006.
+Penguin, 2006.

 Two or three authors

-FIRST NOTE: First author's first & last names and second author's first & last names, Book Title (City of Publication: Publisher, Year), page numbers.
+FIRST NOTE: First author's first & last names and second author's first & last names, Book Title (Publisher, Year), page numbers.

 SUBSEQUENT NOTES: First author's last name and second author's last name, Shortened Book Title, page numbers.